Zeeshanunique/figma_plugin/README.md

 ## Current Status

 This project is currently in development.
-We have successfully implemented basic file operations and an interactive command-line interface.
+We have successfully implemented basic file operations, an interactive command-line interface, and an HTTP server with REST API endpoints.

 ### Working Features
 - Basic server setup